ZupIT/beagle-docs/content/en/android/tutorials/test/benchmark-beagle-movies.md

 ### iOS

-See the performance difference on native and server-driven screens, considering the initialization process, screen render services request and reponse.
+See the performance difference on native and server-driven screens, considering the initialization process, screen render services request and reponse:

 | Phases                        | Server-Driven screen past time \(in seconds\) | Native screens past time \(in seconds\) |
 | :---------------------------- | :-------------------------------------------- | :-------------------------------------- |